 “Is it any better?”

-“Your wound,” she crouched beside him.
+“Your wound,” she crouched beside him and reached for his side.
 “How is it?”

 Marissa didn’t believe him and he knew that she didn’t.
 It was clear from the increasingly worried visage she wore.